florian-glombik/github-review-balance/github-review-analyzer-README.md

 ## Notes

-- The script counts additions + deletions as total lines
+- The script tracks additions (+lines) and deletions (-lines) separately and also shows the total
+- Both open and closed PRs are included in the analysis
+- Only closed PRs are cached; open PRs always fetch fresh data to reflect ongoing changes
+- Cached data never expires since closed PR data is immutable
 - Review events include approvals, change requests, and dismissals
 - Comments include both review comments and general PR comments
 - PRs are filtered by creation date within the specified time range